 AR utilizes Computer Vision, simultaneous localization, mapping, machine learning and artificial intelligence technologies to superimpose virtual world onto the real world.
 Where computer vision (camera) is used to create an outside environment.
-And afterwards Virtual data such as a label, image or video is placed on top of the real world.
+And afterwards digital information such as a label, image or video is placed on top of the real world.

-For example, As shown above, Augmented reality android apps are used to overlay virtual images on top of the real world.
+As shown in the above image, Augmented reality android apps overlay digital images on top of the real world.
 Where the camera first captures the image of the real world (In this case a white paper).
-After that a virtual image is superimposed onto the real world.
+After that an image is superimposed onto the real world.

 Types of Augmented Reality

-According to how users interact with AR and Virtual information is superimposed on the real world.
-Augmented Reality technologies can be classified into following types:
+According to how users interact with AR and how digital information is superimposed on the real world.
+Following four types of augmented reality technologies are available.

 - Marker Based AR